 A pound (that's about two big bunches) of spinach goes in next to wilt.
 It's easiest to do this by covering the pot and letting the spinach wilt in the steam for a couple minutes, stirring every so often.

-Step 5: Add Cream, Chickpeas, and Chicken, and Cook
+Step 5: Add Chickpeas and Chicken and Cook

 I used to believe that searing chicken was absolutely necessary to creating great flavor in a chicken-based stew.
 That was before my wife introduced me to this 30-minute Colombian Chicken Pressure Cooker Stew, which has all of five ingredients (one of them bland potatoes!), yet comes out moist, intensely flavorful, and delicious.
 The pressure cooker, with its ability to rapidly cook meat and extract their concentrated juices into the surrounding sauce, is a flavor machine.

-As in that recipe, I don't bother searing my chicken here, instead just nestling it into the saucy spinach mixture, to which I also add some canned chickpeas and heavy cream, along with some lemon juice and fresh cilantro.
+As in that recipe, I don't bother searing my chicken here, instead just nestling it into the saucy spinach mixture, to which I also add some canned chickpeas, along with some lemon juice and fresh cilantro.

 Step 6: Uncap and Season

-It takes all of fifteen minutes under high pressure for the chicken to cook through to complete tenderness.
+It takes all of fifteen minutes once it reaches high pressure for the chicken to cook through to complete tenderness.
 Once it's done, you're on the home stretch.
 If you want to make the plating a little prettier, you should remove the chicken from the pot at this stage so you can arrange the pieces a little more artfully later on.

-With the chicken out, heat up the sauce and simmer it until it becomes rich and thick, just a few minutes.
+With the chicken out, heat up the sauce and simmer it until it becomes thick, just a few minutes, adding some cream to enrich it.
 One final blast of lemon juice and seasoning with salt to taste is all it takes.

 Step 7: Consume